ZRouter/ZRouter-docs/boards/Buffalo/WZR-HP-G301NH.md

 # Hardware Dependent features
 # Table Of Content
 # Index
+# Things I learned
+* Do not flash with WiFi on.
+Radio interference may affect contents so you will have to flash again.
+* If you have problems using vi (vi: No terminal database found) through ssh, try setting TERM=xterm.
+* If SSH does not start automatically at boot, enable ssh spawning through inetd.conf.

 # Contacts
 You will need some patches to run this board with FreeBSD current.
 Please contact me if you wish to do so.